Get insider access

 3. Best Curved Monitor For Work

-If you don't need gaming features and want a curved monitor only for work, consider the LG 40WP95C-W. It has fewer gaming features and worse picture quality than both the Dell Alienware AW3225QF and the Dell Alienware AW3423DW, but that doesn't make a big difference for office work anyway.
-Instead, it has a bigger 40-inch screen with a 5k2k resolution and high pixel density, producing extremely sharp text.
-It has many productivity features that make it great for office use, and it doesn't risk permanent burn-in like the QD-OLED panels on the Dell monitors, either.
+If you don't need gaming features and want a curved monitor only for work, consider the Dell U4025QW.
+It has fewer gaming features and worse picture quality than both the Dell Alienware AW3225QF and the Dell Alienware AW3423DWF, but the differences don't have a big impact on productivity tasks.
+However, instead of high-end picture quality, it has a much bigger 40-inch screen with a 5k2k resolution and high pixel density, producing extremely sharp text.
+It has many productivity features that make it great for office use, and it doesn't risk permanent burn-in like the QD-OLEDs, either.

 See our review

-If you don't need a high-end display for gaming, or you don't want an office-oriented monitor like the LG 40WP95C-W, then the Dell S3422DWG is something to consider in the lower mid-range price category.
-It has the same 34-inch screen size, 1440p resolution, and 1800R curve as the Dell Alienware AW3423DW, so it's a much cheaper alternative to that.
-The main trade-off is that it has worse picture quality than the AW3423DW, but that's what you have to expect if you want to save some money.
-Instead of the QD-OLED panel, it has an LED-backlit LCD panel with good contrast and excellent black uniformity, but it doesn't get as bright or have the same vivid colors in HDR.
+If you don't need a high-end display for gaming or an office-oriented monitor like the Dell U4025QW and you're on a budget, check out the Dell S3422DWG.
+It has the same 34-inch screen size, 1440p resolution, and 1800R curve as the Dell Alienware AW3423DWF, but the main trade-off is that it has worse picture quality, which is what you must expect if you want to save some money.
+Instead of the QD-OLED panel, it has an LED-backlit LCD panel, so highlights don't pop and HDR colors aren't as vivid, but it has a good contrast ratio and gets bright enough to fight glare in a well-lit room.

 See our review

-If you need a simple and cheap curved monitor, there are a few decent options you can choose from, although they have a 16:9 aspect ratio and aren't ultrawides like the Dell S3422DWG.
-If you're interested in that, the Gigabyte GS27QC is a decent all-around choice that excels at gaming.
-It's a step down in overall performance compared to the Dell because it doesn't get as bright, meaning it looks best in dark or moderately lit rooms.
-That's also because it has an excellent contrast ratio that helps it display deep blacks, but it lacks a local dimming feature to further improve it.
+If you need a simple and cheap curved monitor, there are a few decent options, although most have a 16:9 aspect ratio and aren't ultrawide like the Dell S3422DWG.
+If you're interested in that, the Gigabyte GS27QC is a decent choice that works well for gaming.
+It's a step down in overall performance compared to the Dell because it doesn't get as bright, so it's better to use it in a dark room, and it displays deep blacks in dark rooms.

-Besides that, it has a max 170Hz refresh rate that you can achieve over a DisplayPort connection, and it has a fast response time at high refresh rates.
-It also works well with gaming consoles, but without HDMI 2.1 bandwidth and a 4k resolution, it can't take full advantage of them.
-Unfortunately, the monitor isn't very versatile for other uses as it has narrow viewing angles, but that's expected for most curved entry-level displays.
+Besides that, it has a max 170Hz refresh rate that you can achieve over a DisplayPort connection, but like the Dell, fast-moving objects look blurry and have smear behind them.
+Though it works well with gaming consoles, without HDMI 2.1 bandwidth and a 4k resolution, it can't take full advantage of them.
+Unfortunately, the monitor isn't very versatile for other uses as it has narrow viewing angles, but this is the case for most curved entry-level displays anyway.

 See our review